310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Sora %}
-HuHu~ Sora will greet anyone he meets!
-Hello, Shisho’s nii-sans~♪
+HuHu\~ Sora will greet anyone he meets!
+Hello, Shisho~’s nii~sans\~♪
 {% endbubble %}

 {% bubble Rei %}
 Oh?
 You must be Sakasaki-kun’s child.
 Good day to you.

-Excellent job at your greeting~ Good boy, good boy~♪
+Excellent job at your greeting\~ Good boy, good boy\~♪
 {% endbubble %}

 {% bubble Sora %}
-HeHe~♪ This is all thanks to everything Shisho and Senpai have taught Sora!
+HeHe~♪ This is all thanks to everything Shisho~ and Senpai have taught Sora!
 {% endbubble %}

 {% bubble Rei %}